 The ‘German Triangle’ and the Rise of Beer Barons

 Nearly 5 million Germans immigrants entered the United States between 1820 and 1900, many flocking to growing manufacturing hubs around the Midwest, especially in and around St. Louis, Milwaukee and Cincinnati, the so-called “German Triangle.”
-By mid-century, some craftsmen brought over the yeast and recipes for Bavarian lagers and golden pilsners.
-The bubbly, palish beers took six weeks to eight months to make in temperatures slightly above freezing, but could be stored for longer periods of time, a sales advantage over darker Anglo-inspired ales, which had dominated U.S. beer consumption until then.
+By the mid-century, some craftsmen brought over the yeast and recipes for Bavarian lagers and golden pilsners.
+The bubbly, palish beers took six weeks to eight months to make in temperatures slightly above freezing but could be stored for longer periods of time, a sales advantage over darker Anglo-inspired ales, which had dominated U.S. beer consumption until then.
 Because ales had short fermentation times, they soured quickly, limiting brewers’ batch size and market reach.

 An estimated 4,000 German breweries popped up around the country by the mid-1870s, according to beer historian Carl Miller, becoming neighborhood hubs in growing cities.
 New “beer barons” forged brewing dynasties around the country: Adolphus Busch at the helm of his father-in-law Eberhard Anheuser’s operation in St. Louis; Christian Moerlein in Cincinnati; George Ehret, who ran Hell Gate Brewery in New York City; and Jacob Ruppert, another New Yorker who bought the struggling New York Yankees in 1915 and used beer profits to build Yankee Stadium and hire Babe Ruth and other star players.